 Nominator should submit at least one letter of support (≤ 1 page) from the student’s advisor, an administrator or staff person familiar with this student’s service efforts, or a graduate student serving as an officer in an A&M graduate student organization for which this student had given outstanding service.

-For questions or more information, please contact the Office of Graduate and Professional Studies at OGAPSfirstname.lastname@example.org or at 845-3631.
+For questions or more information, please contact the Graduate and Professional School at firstname.lastname@example.org or at 845-3631.

 Past Award Recipients